-Chiara Ferragni visits the Uffizi under the director’s guidance: Anger strikes on social media
+Chiara Ferragni visits the Uffizi under the director’s guidance: Do you mean “guidance”?
+Anger strikes on social media

-A few days ago, the famous Italian influencer Chiara Ferragni, who has 20.5 million followers all over the world, posed for a Vogue photo shoot.
-The proceeds were designated to be donated to charity, and Italians, the people of ancient generations and powdered wigs who are now comfortably installed in the ignorant slums of their living rooms, shouted at the scandal - at the desecration of the Temple of Art.
+A few days ago, the famous Italian influencer Chiara Ferragni, who has 20.8 million followers all over the world, posed for a Vogue photo shoot.
+The proceeds were designated to be donated to charity, and Italians, the people of ancient generations and powdered wigs—who are now comfortably installed in the ignorant slums of their living rooms, shouted at the scandal and at the desecration of the Temple of Art.

-The Temple of Art is the Uffizi Galleries in Florence, and with 550 thousand followers, it is an influencer in places of culture.
+The Temple of Art is also known as the Uffizi Galleries in Florence, and with 550 thousand followers, it is an influencer in places of culture.
 Anathemas have been pronounced against the self-marketing star, and the Director of the Gallery, Eike Schmidt, has not been spared.

 "Chiara Ferragni effect" at the Uffizi

-For the “contemporary divinity in the social age,” as the photo shoot was dubbed by Uffizi’s Instagram profile.
-By publishing a set of 9 images, the photo shoot was able to achieve more than the institutional campaigns were able to do.
+The “contemporary divinity in the social age” was how the photo shoot was dubbed by Uffizi’s Instagram profile.
+By publishing a set of nine images, the photo shoot was able to achieve more than institutional marketing campaigns were able to do.
 In just one week, visits by young people under age 25 increased by almost 30%.

 Instagram post by The Gallerie degli Uffizi.

-During the fiery weekend of controversy over the presence of the influencer in the famous Florentine Museum, the Uffizi registered 9,312 visitors gathering in the Gallery between Friday and Sunday, marking a 24% increase compared to the previous weekend when the visitors were 7,511.
+During the fiery weekend of controversy over the presence of the influencer in the famous Florentine Museum, the Uffizi registered 9,312 visitors gathering in the Gallery between Friday and Sunday, marking a 24% increase compared to the previous weekend when there were ibky 7,511 visitors.